 1. Natural Hair with Butterfly Clips

 Hair accessories like scrunchies, barrettes, and slides were huge in the ’90s.
-However, one of the most iconic of these accessories were butterfly clips, which were so popular people kept wearing them into the 2000s.
-Cute, girly, and flirty, butterfly clips instantly add a youthful and pretty element to any hairstyle – so it’s no wonder they’re back in fashion.
+However, one of the most iconic of these accessories was butterfly clips, which were so popular people kept wearing them into the 2000s.
+Cute, girly, and flirty butterfly clips instantly add a youthful and pretty element to any hairstyle – so it’s no wonder they’re back in fashion.
 A gorgeous way to wear them is in the natural hair, as your textured curls are the ideal surface for the clips to grip on and stay in place.

 2. Two Side Buns with Scrunchies

 Side buns – also known as ‘space buns’ – were one of the biggest festival hair trends in the ’90s.
 Today, they’ve gone mainstream.
 Instead of wild colors, glitter, and braids, give your side buns a softer and more everyday feel with your favorite scrunchies – another super cute ’90s accessory.
 Whether you opt for animal print or sleek velvet scrunchies, your side buns will stand out in the best way.
-It’s the perfect cute look for a weekend brunch, summer day out, or a casual date.
+It’s the perfect cute look for a weekend brunch, a summer day out, or a casual date.

 3. 90s Bob with Fringe and Butterfly Clips

 Another amazing way to wear the butterfly clips trend is to pair it with a ’90s bob.
 Depending on your face shape, you can pair it with the classic blunt, wispy ’90s fringe or side ‘tendril’ bangs.
 The result is the ultimate throwback hairstyle that looks great paired with streetwear or a slinky slip dress.